Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Introduction

 \begin{itemize} \item {\bf Benchmark methods}.
 We consider two very different Monte Carlo methods.
 The first one is determinantal quantum Monte Carlo (DQMC, \cite{Blankenbecler1981}), the other one is the diagrammatic Monte Carlo method (further referred to as DiagMC) \cite{Prokofev1998} (in its recent connected determinant implementation [CDet] for connected one-particle reducible quantities \cite{Rossi2017} and $\Sigma$DDMC for one-particle irreducible quantities \cite{Simkovic2019, Moutenet2018}, respectively).
 The reason for their application is twofold: (i) The methods are controlled and, hence, in the regime where they can be applied and converged, these methods are numerically exact.
 Therefore they are serving as a benchmark for the other approximate methods considered in this article. (ii) The regimes where the methods actually break down will be assessed - a crucial information in relation to their application to more challenging regimes.
 For both benchmark methods, we show error bars in the figures (which may, however, be smaller than the respective symbol sizes).
 All data points in this manuscript obtained by these methods are numerically exact.

 \item {\bf Mean field methods}.
 In Sec.~\ref{sec:mf}, we discuss dynamical mean-field theory (DMFT, \cite{Georges1996}) as a reference point beyond which spatial fluctuations must be included to properly address the two-dimensional model.
 In that section, we also briefly discuss simple static mean-field theory (MFT).
+As we shall see, DMFT provides a good starting point for our study and, remarkably, yields an accurate approximation of local observables through most of the metallic regime.

 \item {\bf Cluster extensions of DMFT}.
 The dynamical cluster approximation (DCA), and cellular DMFT (CDMFT) provide one possible route to systematically include spatial correlations within the DMFT framework, beyond the single-site approximation \cite{Maier2005,Kotliar2006,Tremblay2006,Lichtenstein2000}.
 Note that cluster-based methods (like CDMFT, DCA and also cluster-TRILEX, see next paragraph) are controlled methods with the control parameter being the size of the cluster.
 However, in some regimes shown in this paper (low temperatures) these algorithms could not be converged as a function of cluster size (for reasons explained in App.~\ref{app:dca} and \ref{app:cdmft}).